How technical debt can create more technical debt

 Super wicked problem

 A subset of wicked problems can be viewed as super wicked [Levin 2012].
-Levin, et al. list the following four properties of super wicked problems: (1) Time is running out; (2) Those who cause the problem also seek to provide a solution or influence the solution; (3) The central authority needed to address the problem is weak, nonexistent, or chooses not to act effectively; (4) Policy responses discount the future irrationally.
+Levin, et al. list the following four properties of super wicked problems: (1) Time is running out; (2) Those who cause the problem also seek to provide a solution or influence the solution; (3) The central authority needed to address the problem is weak, non-existent, or chooses not to act effectively; (4) Policy responses discount the future irrationally.
 I’ve come to believe that some technical debt retirement project design can be a super wicked problem.
-More: “Retiring technical debt can be a super wicked problem”
+More: “Retiring technical debt can be a super wicked problem

 Taylorism

 Taylorism is an approach to management developed by Frederick Winslow Taylor in the early part of the twentieth century [Taylor 1913] [Kanigel 1997].
-He proposed three principles of scientific management that could produce maximum efficiency.
-First, managers should select the person performing the work based on science.
-Second, organizations should decompose tasks based on scientific principles.
-Third, they must separate planning from execution.
+He proposed three principles of scientific management could produce maximum efficiency: (1) scientific selection of the person performing the work; (2) scientific breakdown of tasks; and (3) separating planning from execution.
 These principles are the basis of what became known in software engineering as the waterfall lifecycle.
 The approach works well for well-structured problems, but does not work well at all for ill-structured problems.
 Moreover, it depends for success on repeating solutions to problems already solved, which is why it proved so valuable in early manufacturing.
-The unsuitability of Taylorism for ill-structured problems is an important part of the basis for the Agile approach to problem solving.
+Its unsuitability for ill-structured problems is an important part of the basis for the Agile approach to problem solving.

 TDIQ